 Canada and the Union of the Comoros established diplomatic relations in 1977.

-The Canadian High Commission in Dar es Salaam in Tanzania represents Canada in the Comoros, and the Comoros are represented in Canada by its embassy in New York in the United States.
+The Canadian High Commission in Dar es Salaam in Tanzania represents Canada in Comoros, and Comoros is represented in Canada by its embassy in New York in the United States.
 There is also an honorary consul in Campbellville, Ontario.

-The Comoros receives no development aid from Canada.
-Comorians are eligible for the Canadian Francophonie Scholarship Program (CFSP) that allows students in developing countries in the Francophonie to study in Canada.
+Comoros does not receive bilateral development assistance from Canada.
+Comorians are eligible for the Canadian Francophonie Scholarship Program (CFSP) that allows students in developing countries within La Francophonie to study in Canada.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .